A topic from the subject of Decomposition in Chemistry.

 Introduction

-Decomposition is a chemical reaction in which a compound breaks down into simpler substances.
-The rate of reaction is the measure of how quickly the reaction occurs.
-This guide will provide a detailed explanation of the concepts of decomposition and rate of reaction.
+Decomposition is a chemical reaction where a compound breaks down into simpler substances.
+The rate of reaction measures how quickly this happens.
+This guide explains decomposition and reaction rates in detail.

 Basic Concepts

-• Reactant: A substance that is present at the beginning of a reaction and is consumed during the reaction.
+• Reactant: A substance present at the start of a reaction, consumed during the reaction.

-• Product: A substance that is formed during a reaction.
+• Product: A substance formed during a reaction.

-• Rate of reaction: The measure of how quickly a reaction occurs.
+• Rate of reaction: How quickly a reaction proceeds.

-• Order of reaction: The exponent to which the concentration of a reactant is raised in the rate law.
+• Order of reaction: The exponent of a reactant's concentration in the rate law.

-• Activation energy: The minimum amount of energy that is required for a reaction to occur.
+• Activation energy: The minimum energy needed for a reaction to occur.

 Equipment and Techniques